slyfox1186/ffmpeg-build-script/README.md

 * `xcb`: A C language interface to the X Window System protocol, which replaces the traditional Xlib interface
 * `libxvid`: Xvid MPEG-4 Part 2 encoder wrapper
 * `libsnappy`: Snappy is a compression/decompression library
-* `libv4l2`: Is a collection of libraries which adds a thin abstraction layer on top of video4linux2 devices
+* `libv4l2`: Is a collection of libraries that adds a thin abstraction layer on top of video4linux2 devices
 * `sndio`: Is a small audio and MIDI framework part of the OpenBSD project and ported to FreeBSD, Linux and NetBSD
 * `libsoxr`: The SoX Resampler library `libsoxr' performs one-dimensional sample-rate conversion
 * `libbs2b`: Is designed to improve headphone listening of stereo audio records
 * `libgme`: Is a collection of video game music file emulators
 * `libspeex`: Is an Open Source/Free Software patent-free audio compression format designed for speech
-* `libvo_amrwbenc`: This library contains an encoder implementation of the Adaptive Multi Rate Wideband (AMR-WB) audio codec
+* `libvo_amrwbenc`: This library contains an encoder implementation of the Adaptive Multi-Rate Wideband (AMR-WB) audio codec
 * `xlib`: Is a C subroutine library that application programs (clients) use to interface with the window system by means of a stream connection
 * `libcaca`: Is a graphics library that outputs text instead of pixels, so that it can work on older video cards or text terminals
 * `libpulse`: A featureful, general-purpose sound server
 * `libzimg`: The "z" library implements the commonly required image processing basics of scaling, colorspace conversion, and depth conversion
-* `zlib`: Is a general purpose data compression library
+* `zlib`: Is a general-purpose data compression library
 * `libcdio`: Is a library for CD-ROM and CD image access
-* `libssh`: Is a multiplatform C library implementing the SSHv2 protocol on client and server side
+* `libssh`: Is a multiplatform C library implementing the SSHv2 protocol on the client and server side
 * `lv2`: Is an extensible open standard for audio plugins
 * `ladspa`: Is an acronym for Linux Audio Developer's Simple Plugin API
 * `libmodplug`: A library which was part of the Modplug-xmms project: http://modplug-xmms.sf.net/